 - Everything you need to know about making sensory bins

-HOW TO DYE RICE FOR SENSORY BINS!
+HOW TO DYE RICE FOR COLORED RICE SENSORY PLAY!

 Looking for easy to print activities, and inexpensive problem-based challenges?